File Operations in Perl¶

 }

-Using File::Find
+Using File::Find¶

-module that is meant to be fully portable
+Perl core comes with a File::Find module that is meant to be fully portable

 across operating systems and shells.